-A group of first-year students, known affectionately as the “Jans,” are experiencing their first week on campus with the rest of the College community.
-Communications Office writer Molly Geisinger ’19, who was herself a Jan, spoke to three previous Jan admits who were willing to offer some advice and perspective.
-No matter their class year, they all agree that branching out and preparing for the weather are a must.
+A group of first-year students, known as “Jans,” and several transfer students will be arriving on campus January 17.
+Communications Office writer Molly Geisinger ’19, who was herself a Jan, spoke to three previous Jan admits who offer advice and perspective.

 Describe your first experience on campus in January.

 Celine Yam ’21: When I first got to campus, it was quite overwhelming.
 I didn’t know where things were and everything felt like it was moving at such a fast pace.
 But, I was very excited to finally be (here).
 I was a Jan who did not go to London, so I didn’t really know any of the other Jan admits.
 Everyone seemed pretty excited about the new students on campus and friendly when I got lost my very first day.

 Jonny Hacker ’20: Coming back to campus was certainly an adjustment process.
 Of course, there is a noticeable change going from city life to life at a rural college campus.
 I definitely noticed an increase in workload and time spent studying.
 It was also exciting because we were a group of 40 or so students who were completely new to the campus.
 There was a lot to explore and a lot to learn.
 It happens very fast so be prepared for a busy first couple of weeks back on campus.